alper1976/danube_indicators/README.md

 Results from this project have been submitted to a peer-reviewed scientifc journal.

 ## Folders and code
 The analyses code is divided into two folders "raw_data" and "stats" representing the code to analyze raw sequencing data and perform statistical analysis, respectively.
+The "Data" folder contains the data input and output of the spatiotemporal analysis.

 ### metadata.tsv
 This represents the data from the ICPDR that were used in this manuscript.
 Data was obtained from http://www.icpdr.org/wq-db